SimpleNX/trs-cv-workshop/README.md

                 Open Path-Detection-Algorithm

 Session 2:

     Greedy Algorithm :
         It is an approach to select the most appropriate option depending on the current requirement.
         It selects the best answer to the sub problems, so it may not result in the overall best or optimal solution.

     Dijkstra's Algorithm :
         "Shortest Path" in a weighted graph.
-        It stores the shortest distance from the startting point to every other node and stores them in an array containing all the distances in order.
+        It stores the shortest distance from the starting point to every other node and stores them in an array containing all the distances in order.
         Maintain an Adjacency Matrix with two sets, One set contains vertices that are included in the shortest path tree.
             The other set contains vertices that are not included.
             At every step, it checks for the vertices in the second set, if there exists a vertex which has minimum distance from the tree root.
+        This algorithm works by storing minimun distances from the source and moves by successively storing minimum distance paths from source to goal.

     A* Algorithm:
         The Dijkstra's Algorithm is inefficient in large datasets, because in worst case scenarios it will traverse all or most of the nodes.